2 Week No Sugar Meal Plan

 At the end of the two weeks, review the patient's experience.
 Discuss changes in cravings, energy levels, weight, and overall well-being.
 Use this reflection to guide future dietary decisions and adjustments.

-A 2-Week No-Sugar Meal Plan necessitates identifying and avoiding foods high in added sugars.
-These are often hidden in various packaged and processed foods, contributing to excessive sugar intake and undermining health goals.
-Here's a breakdown of the primary types of foods to avoid:
+Our 2-week sugar free diet plan necessitates identifying and avoiding foods high in added sugars.
+These are often hidden in packaged and processed foods, contributing to excessive sugar intake and undermining health goals.
+Here's a breakdown of the primary types of foods you can advise clients to avoid:

 Processed snacks and sweets